d11wtq/iode-rb/README.md

 together to create lexical closures.
 Core functions are registered as mixins in the Core module.

-If you want to add a native Ruby function to be applied like an Iode function, put it in a Module and register it into `Iode::Core`:
+If you want to add a native Ruby function to be applied like an iode function, put it in a Module and register it into `Iode::Core`:

 ``` ruby